minjiechen/minjiechen.github.io/_pages/about.md

 <a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a> <br /> Associate Professor <br /> <a href="https://ece.princeton.edu/">Electrical and Computer Engineering</a> <br /> <a href="https://acee.princeton.edu/">Andlinger Center for Energy and the Environment</a> <br /> <a href="https://www.princeton.edu/">Princeton University</a>, Princeton NJ, USA

-Princeton Power Electronics Lab (PPEL) develops fundamental methods in power electronics for important and emerging applications.
-We create new knowledge and push the boundaries in all fields related to power electronics, including:
+Princeton Power Electronics Lab (PPEL) develops fundamental knowledge in power electronics for important and emerging applications.
+We push the boundaries in all aspects, including:

 - Power electronics <a href="#">theories</a>
 - Power electronics <a href="#">materials</a>